darshit-git029/mapty_website/README.md

 ### Overview

--Mapty is a web application that allow users to track their exercises (Running or Cycling) on Geographical Space -A workout management app for tracking workouts' locations, durations, and distances
+-Mapty is a web application that allow users to track their exercises (Running or Cycling) on Geographical Space .
+A workout management app for tracking workouts' locations, durations, and distances

 ## Demo
 ![Screenshot (87)](https://github.com/user-attachments/assets/d62cc7a2-a3f5-4eb5-932e-6870478d4b48)